pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance create [COMMAND-OPTIONS] CLASSNAME

-      Create an instance of classname.
+      Create a CIM instance of CLASSNAME.

-      Creates an instance of the class `CLASSNAME` with the properties defined in the property option.
+      Creates an instance of the class CLASSNAME with the properties defined in the property option.

-      The propertylist option limits the created instance to the properties in the list.
-This parameter is NOT passed to the server
+      Pywbemcli creates the new instance using CLASSNAME retrieved from the current WBEM server as a template for property characteristics.
+Therefore pywbemcli will generate an exception if CLASSNAME does not exist in the current WBEM Server or if the data definition in the properties options does not match the properties characteristics defined the returned class.

+      ex. pywbemcli instance create CIM_blah -p id=3 -p strp="bla bla", -p p3=3

     Options:
-      -P, --property property         Optional property definitions of form name=value.Multiple definitions allowed, one
+      -P, --property name=value  Optional property definitions of the form name=value.Multiple definitions allowed, one for
-                                      for each property to be included in the new instance.
+                                 each property to be included in the createdinstance.
+Array property values defined by
-      -p, --propertylist <property name>
-                                      Define a propertylist for the request.
-If option not specified a Null property list is created and the server returns all
-                                      properties.
-Multiple properties may be
-                                      defined with either a comma separated list defing the option multiple times. (ex: -p pn1 -p pn22 or -p pn1,pn2).
-If defined as empty string the server should return no properties.
+                                 comma-separated-values.
+EmbeddedInstance not
+                                 allowed.
+      -V, --verify               If set, The change is displayed and verification requested before the change is executed
       -n, --namespace <name>     Namespace to use for this operation.
-If defined that namespace overrides the general
+If defined that namespace overrides the general options
-                                      options namespace
+                                 namespace
       -h, --help                 Show this message and exit.

 .. _`pywbemcli instance delete --help`: